IBM-Cloud/terraform-provider-ibm/website/docs/r/is_volume.html.markdown

 * `capacity` - (Optional, int) The capacity of the volume in gigabytes.
 This defaults to `100`.
 * `encryption_key` - (Optional, string) The key to use for encrypting this volume.
 * `resource_group` - (Optional, string) The resource group ID for this volume.
+* `resource_controller_url` - The URL of the IBM Cloud dashboard that can be used to explore and view details about this instance.

 ## Attribute Reference